Helper functions and utilities#

 Number of indexes in the labels of the matrix to align to consider for alignment (

-th indexes the closest to the reference labels (ref_label
+label).
+The selected indexes consist in thetop_kth indexes the closest to the reference labels (ref_label).- Type:

 - subsample#